Joshuabrandy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-scripts  that  adds execute permissions  to  the  owner  and the  group  owner  ,and read permissions  to other users, to the  file
+scripts  that  adds  execute  permissions  to  the owner  and  the  group  owner, and read permissions  to other  users, to the file